Hola 👋

 Exploring The Park

 The park’s trails are relatively easy to walk and offer direct access to beaches and a view of the local wildlife.
 The Kelly Creek path follows the coastline, combining ocean views with dense jungle scenery.
-Common animal sightings include Howler and White-faced monkeys, sloths, and even snakes if you’re lucky.
-We recommend hiring a guide if you’re goal is to see as much animal life as possible.
+Common animal sightings include Howler and White-faced monkeys, sloths, birds, iguanas, snakes, and even sleeping bats if you’re lucky.
+We strongly recommend hiring a guide if you’re goal is to see as much animal life as possible.
 Sloths especially, can be hard to see up in the dense foliage.

 Expect humid conditions and occasional rain, typical of a rainforest environment.
 Start early to get a jump on the heat, and then head over to the BriBri Waterfalls for a swim.